THeK3nger/gridworld/README.md

 The GoldRun Game
 ----------------

-GridWorld implement a test game called GoldRun.
+GridWorld implements a test game called GoldRun.

 The goal of the game is to take more gold as possible to the spawn point in a certain time limit (4 minutes default).